 Steve has just finished shooting a pilot that he wrote and starred in based on an alternate universe view of his own life called “Even Steve” (2015) and a short film that he wrote with Aga Kadlubowska about family alcoholism called “Making Amends” (2015).
 Steve has just finished a run of a musical review “Songalogues” at Lifebook Playhouse (2014) and “3060” at Two Roads Theater (2014).
 He is writing a play called “Facets” detailing struggles in serotonin spectrum disorder.
 In July 2015, he performed a one man show called Uncovered, where he played original music and some arrangements with an amazing band

 He is also a singer/songwriter and has released a CD called “Cry By the Light of the Moon.”
-(2014) He is training with Allen Levin at Lifebook Acting Academy in the advanced class where he is studying improvisation and scene study (2014-) He also is a graduate of Second City (2014).
+(2014) He is training with Amy Lyndon using the Lyndon Technique (2017-).
+He also is a graduate of Second City (2014).

 My love of music came from my dad.
 He played trombone in a dance band in college and he heard many of the songs from that era.
 Of course like any self-respecting kid of the 70′s I enjoyed a lot of the favorites of the day such as Earth, Wind and Fire and and the Gang.
 I also enjoyed singer/songwriters such as James Taylor, Carole King, Billy Joel, and Elton John.
 As a kid, though, I got into old radio shows from the 40′s and 50′s.
 Theater of the Mind stuff.
 One morning the alarm that was supposed to wake me up to go to school was set to radio.
 I started listening to Sinatra, Tormé, Goodman, and Bird.